Contact Us 1-800-596-4880

 • Review flows involving dates

-If your Mule apps rely on specific timezones of dates stored in MongoDB, you must review and possibly adjust flows to correctly handle the UTC conversion in Mule 4.
+If your Mule apps rely on specific timezones of dates stored in MongoDB, you must review and possibly adjust flows to correctly handle the UTC conversion.

 • Test thoroughly